TamimBhaii/Household-Service-Providing-Platform/README.md

 - 📊 See reviews given by customers

 ### 🛡 General Features:
-- 📱 Responsive design (works on mobile, tablet, laptop, and large monitors)
 - ☁️ **Cloudinary** integration for profile images and service images
 - 📂 Static files served via **Whitenoise**
 - 🎨 UI styled with **TailwindCSS**